1968 Islip 300: Race report

 The race's advertised distance was 300 laps on a paved track spanning 0.200 mi.
 It took fifty-five minutes and seventeen seconds in order to complete the entire race.
-Starting at 8:15 PM, the race was quickly over before 9:15 PM.
+Starting at 8:15 p.m., the race was quickly over before 9:15 p.m.
 Speeds were considered to be 48.561 mi/h for the average and 51.873 mi/h for the pole.
 The race was attended by 4,600 spectators and they witnessed one caution for three laps.
 General admission for this event was only $4 plus sales taxes ($ when adjusted for inflation) while children got in for only $1 with an adult general admission ($ when adjusted for inflation).

 The most notable crew chiefs to participate in this event were Ray Hicks, Eddie Allison, Jake Elder, Frankie Scott, Dale Inman and Harry Hyde.

 Bobby Allison managed to defeat David Pearson by six car lengths.
 The track was shorter than even Martinsville Speedway; giving it the notoriety of being lapped by the leaders during the first ten four laps of a race.
 Start and park racing was a way to avoid demoralization in those circumstances as opposed to maintaining a profit margin.
 Most of the drivers drove the latest model of stock car automobiles to this race.
 Buddy Baker would perform in a 1968 Dodge Charger while Richard Petty raced around the track in a 1968 Plymouth GTX.
 Three years later, the uncertain economic climate of the early 1970s would necessitate start and park racing in order for lesser teams to remain as viable as possible.

 Bobby Allison would receive $1,000 ($ when adjusted for inflation) for winning the race while Gene Black would receive $100 ($ when adjusted for inflation) for finishing in last place.
 Four different car manufacturers led the race and four different finished in the top four.

 The total winnings for this race was $5,255 ($ when adjusted for inflation).
 John Winger would make his NASCAR debut during this racing event.